1. Explicit asks

 With Others: If you have reason to believe a behavior or a person in power is causing harm.
 If you believe this person could be acting with malice, you can ask them these open-ended questions and measure their ability to engage with anti-racist practice.

 2. Vote locally

 We often miss the forest for the trees when it comes to racism.
-We’re detailed in the violent pieces that result in lost lives.
+We’re detailed in the violent fires that result in lost lives.
 But we miss the kindling, and matchbooks.
-We when we can’t see racism at the local level, we can’t see ourselves as part of the problem or the solution.
+We when we can’t see racism at the local level, we can’t see ourselves as part of the problem or the solution- holding the hose.
 Locally, racism is redlining.
 Its schools and taxes and neighborhood character.